 We All Learn by Teaching

 The true test of proving someone fully understands something is for them to be able to explain it to someone else, which couldn’t be truer for software development.
 This is where the chasm between ability and years of experience can collapse.
 There can be a big difference between how junior and senior developers approach tasks, leading to tension or a great working relationship.
 It all depends on the communication and expectations between the two groups.

 Senior developers have usually been in the field longer and have more experience.
 They may be looked up to by junior developers but are sometimes seen as difficult to work with because they expect things to be done their way.
 However, they can also be a great resource for knowledge and mentorship.
 Junior developers are newer to the field and still learning the ropes.
 They may not have as much experience, but they can bring new perspectives, skillsets, and ideas to the table.
 They may also be more open to change than senior developers.

-It’s helpful to have senior developers teach junior developers to solidify their core skills and understanding of procedures and processes.
+It’s helpful to have senior developers teach junior ones to solidify their core skills and understanding of procedures and processes.
 Teaching also helps senior developers take a fresh look at what they are doing and why.
 Sometimes the simple act of saying something out loud provides a new perspective.
-Junior developers can also be instrumental in teaching senior developers about new approaches and technologies, leading to two-way growth.
-Communication is key to a good working relationship between senior and junior developers.
+They can also be instrumental in teaching senior developers about new approaches and technologies, leading to two-way growth.
+Communication is key to a good working relationship between junior and senior developers.
 Both groups need to understand each other’s expectations and need to learn to work together effectively.